|Date:||Saturday night, August 14, 2013|

 |Ruck:||11 Robert Warnock||35 Ed Curnow||3 Marc Murphy (Captain)|

 -* On Friday Levi Casboult replaced Matthew Kreuzer in the selected side with Sam Rowe added to the squad.
 On match day Brock McLean replaced Troy Menzel in the selected side.

 Last Game (Carlton): Eddie Betts, who would transfer to the Crows for a 6 year 'playing holiday' before returning to Carlton in 2020

 Last Game: Nick Duigan who would retire early in the 2013/14 pre-season

-	Interesting Fact: This remains our most recent final, some 7 full seasons later....
+Interesting Fact: This remains our most recent final, almost a decade later....